winningproduct/learn-portal/content/4-plan/09-define-key-metric-tests.md

 ---
-templateKey: "model-post"
-indexingField: 6-Plan
 title: "Define Key Metric Tests"
-metaTitle: ""
-metaDescription: ""
-subtitle: "We cannot improve what we cannot measure"
-date: 2019-07-25T15:04:10.000Z
-featuredpost: true
-featuredimage: "/img/key-metric-test.jpg"
+metaTitle: "Define Key Metric Tests | WP"
-description: "Software Testing Metric is be defined as a quantitative measure that helps to estimate the progress, quality, and health of a software testing effort.
+metaDescription: "Software Testing Metric is be defined as a quantitative measure that helps to estimate the progress, quality, and health of a software testing effort.
 A Metric defines in quantitative terms the degree to which a system, system component, or process possesses a given attribute.
 The ideal example to understand metrics would be a weekly mileage of a car compared to its ideal mileage recommended by the manufacturer."

 metaTags:
   - Plan